COPRS/production-common/README.md

 Please consult the [Installation Manual](./docs/install_manuals/) for further information on how to deploy the software of this repository.

+## How to contribute

+If you're interested in rebuilding RS add-ons on your own or customize them, please consult [this](./docs/howto/README.md) documentation.

 ## Structure of the Repository

 ### processing-common